In addition to vending and book signing, authors will participate in a panel discussion on the topic of “Building Community Through Literary Arts”.

 —Anita D Russell

 My new book “I Wanna See Laney’s House” is my sibling story.
-It’s also my first solo project as an independent writer.
+It’s also my my debut project as an independent writer.
 The story opens with tragedy at the family home on Linden Avenue in East Pittsburgh PA, where a dark night of the soul begins.
-The book will launch soon.

 My first publication as an author was a collaborative project.
 Working with the curator, Erica Blocker was such a pleasure.
 Each co-author brings a vision of life through a unique lens creating a kaleidoscope of experiences for the reader.
 Their stories encourage moms to follow their dreams without feeling guilty.